realqdbp/Vanilly/README.md

      - `/mapimage <image_url> <shrink / resize>`
      - While holding an empty map the player can use this command to import a picture onto the map (or multiple)
      - Explanation WIP
+   - **InvisibleItemFrames**
+     - Allows for the "Invisible Item Frame" Item to be crafted
+     - Recipe is: Item Frame and Glass Pane

 ## Command Aliases
    - `/backpack`